WillBrubaker/awesome-surveys/readme.txt

 == Frequently Asked Questions ==

+= How do I create a survey? =

+* This can be done by using the powerful survey form builder located in the plugin configuration screen.

+= How do I publish a survey? =

+* Surveys can be published in your blog posts or pages using a simple shortcode.
+After you have built a survey, its details are available in the plugin configuration screen under the 'Your Surveys' tab.
+The shortcode for each of your surveys is displayed there.

 = How can I support the development of this plugin? =

 = The most obvious way is to =